 The solution: Follow Dr Sam’s slow protocol - there’s less risk of pilling and you’ll probably start the day in a far more relaxed manner too:

 “Taking your time means you build up a nice smooth base which ultimately leads to easy makeup application.
-Once your morning treatment product has absorbed, apply moisturiser where needed.
-Once absorbed (enough time to get dressed), then apply sunscreen.
+Wait for your morning treatment product to absorb, then apply moisturiser where needed.
+When this has sunk in (it's the perfect amount of time to get dressed), apply sunscreen.
 Once this has dried completely (check emails), apply makeup.”
+Or, she suggests, simplify your routine as much as possible with well-formulated products that do it all, like a daily sunscreen with age-defying ingredients.
+"It’s going to be much easier to apply and that’s so important in your morning routine where product pilling can ruin your day!"

 Rose Gallagher agrees with Dr Sam's slow flow, saying: "Leave more time in between each step in your skincare and makeup routine.
 Make a cup of tea between your moisturiser and foundation."